-The McCormack Sport Management degree has an amazing track record of landing their graduates in top-level positions post graduation.
-For example, students have gone on to work for Nike, the New York Mets, CBS Sports, Duke University Athletics, and more.
-Some of the student organizations to get you there are the UMass Sports Analytics Club, the Women in Sport Management Club, and more.
+The McCormack sport management degree has an amazing track record.
+Many of its graduates land top-level positions.
+For example, students have gone on to work for Nike, the New York Mets, and CBS Sports.
+Student organizations include the UMass Sports Analytics Club and the Women in Sport Management Club.

 University of Illinois